Find flights

 All times are departure.

-Users looking for the lowest fares to Cork should consider flying on Sunday mornings, when prices are typically cheapest.
-Budget-minded travellers will want to avoid Wednesday mornings, when prices are usually at their highest.
+Users looking for the lowest fares to Cork should consider flying on Monday mornings, when prices are typically cheapest.
+Budget-minded travellers will want to avoid Monday afternoons, when prices are usually at their highest.

 Search Deals